 When used with

-pam_tacplus, TACACS+ authenticated users are able to log in without a local account on the system via the NSS plugin that comes with the
+pam_tacplus, TACACS+ authenticated users can log in without a local account on the system using the NSS plugin that comes with the

 tacplus_nss package.
 The plugin uses the mapped